DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <p><strong><em>Magic Resistance.</em></strong> The coven has advantage on saving throws against spells and magical effects.</p>
 <p><strong><em>Spellcasting.</em></strong> The coven's spellcasting ability is Intelligence (spell save DC 17, +9 to hit with spell attacks).
 <p><strong><em>Complex Casting.</em></strong> If a hag casts a spell on her turn using a bonus action, she can also use her action to cast a non-cantrip spell on the same turn.</p>
-<p><strong><em>Second Phase.</em></strong> If the coven is reduced to 0 hit points, its statistics are instantly replaced by those of **The Nightmare Three**.
+<p><strong><em>Second Phase.</em></strong> If the coven is reduced to 0 hit points, its statistics are instantly replaced by those of <strong>The Nightmare Three</strong>.
 Its initiative remains the same.
-Excess damage doesn't carry over to its new form, but it retains any conditions it had in its previous form.</p>
+Excess damage doesn't carry over to its new form, but it retains any conditions it had in its previous form.
+Any spells requiring concentration end.</p>
 <h3>Actions</h3>
 <p><strong><em>Blindness/Deafness (Bella Only).</em></strong> Bella casts <em>blindness/deafness</em>.
 A target takes an additional 7 (2d6) necrotic damage if it fails the saving throw, or half damage on a success.</p>
 <p><strong><em>Putrid Radiance (Bella Only).</em></strong> <em>2nd-level necromancy</em>, 30 feet, components V S M, instantaneous. <em>Effect:</em>: Dim, greenish light bursts within a 10-foot-radius sphere centered on a point that Bella chooses within range.
 Each creature within that area must succeed on a DC 17 Constitution saving throw or take 2d6 radiant damage and be poisoned until the end of its next turn.</p>